 Once your request is processed, you will receive an email alerting you that your card or form is being sent through campus or regular mail.

 Please plan ahead.
-Since your card or form is being mailed to you, it may take 3 to 5 workdays for you to receive it.
+Since your card or form is being mailed to you, it may take 7 to 10 business days for you to receive it.

 Visitors to IU Bloomington

 Scholars visiting from other institutions, please bring your valid university ID, a current government-issued photo ID, and any program-specific validation to the circulation desk on the first floor of the East Tower of the Wells Library (Scholars Commons).
-Library staff will verify your status and provide you with a Library Card.
+Library staff will verify your status and provide you with an IU Borrower's Card if necessary.

 Instructions for IUB Faculty, Staff, Students